2022 United States Senate elections: Washington

 In 2022, the Washington state blanket primary had 18 candidates on the ballot for the U.S. Senate seat.
 Democrat Patty Murray ran for re-election to a sixth term.
-She won her place on the general election ballot with 52.2% of the vote.
+She won her place on the general election ballot with 52.3% of the vote.

 Republican nurse Tiffany Smiley also ran for the Senate seat, and advanced to the general election after coming in second in the blanket primary with 33.7% of the vote.

 Murray defeated Smiley and won re-election to a sixth term in the November 8, 2022 election, receiving 57% of the vote.
 Smiley conceded the following day.

 Wisconsin

 Incumbent Republican Senator Ron Johnson won re-election to a third term, defeating the Democratic nominee, Lieutenant Governor Mandela Barnes.

-In 2016, Johnson pledged to serve only two terms but reversed this decision in 2022.
-The race was one of the most competitive of the cycle, after considerable Democratic success in recent statewide elections: in 2018, when Democrats won every statewide contest on the ballot, including the state's other Senate seat; and 2020, in which Democrat Joe Biden narrowly carried the state.
+In 2016, Johnson had pledged to serve only two terms in the Senate.
+He reversed this decision in 2022.
+The race was one of the most competitive of the cycle, and it followed considerable Democratic success in recent statewide elections.
+In 2018, Democrats won every statewide contest on the ballot, including the election for the state's other Senate seat.
+In 2020, Democrat Joe Biden narrowly carried the state in the presidential election.